learn-co-curriculum/phase-3-metaprogramming-custom-errors/README.md

 ## Objectives

-1. Learn how to create and raise custom error messages in Ruby.
+1. Create and raise custom error messages in Ruby.
-2. Practice creating and raising custom error messages in Ruby.

 ## Introduction